Emmy-Akintz/ShopWithSteeze/README.md

 ## Contributing

-We welcome contributions from the open-source community.
+We welcome contributions from the open-source community